nguyenvandungb/DhtUnitTest/README.md

 In Xcode 8: see bottom left button (+) -> choose File -> Choose "Unit test Case Class".
 Remember that choose correct test target will add this file to.

 ```
-#import <XCTest/XCTest.h>

-@interface SampleCalcTests : XCTestCase
-@end

-@implementation SampleCalcTests

-- (void)setUp {
-    [super setUp];
+import XCTest
+@testable import DhtUnitTest

+class DhtUnitTestTests: XCTestCase {

+    override func setUp() {
+        super.setUp()
         // Put setup code here.
 This method is called before the invocation of each test method in the class.
     }

-- (void)tearDown {
+    override func tearDown() {
         // Put teardown code here.
 This method is called after the invocation of each test method in the class.
-    [super tearDown];
+        super.tearDown()
     }

-- (void)testExample {
+    func testExample() {
         // This is an example of a functional test case.
         // Use XCTAssert and related functions to verify your tests produce the correct results.
     }

-- (void)testPerformanceExample {
+    func testPerformanceExample() {
         // This is an example of a performance test case.
-    [self measureBlock:^{
+        self.measure {
             // Put the code you want to measure the time of here.
-    }];
         }
-@end
+    }
+}
 ```